haddie7979/Prework/README.md

 ## Notes

-When opening the iPhone simulator to test the app, it would open and function but back on the main Xcode screen I would get an error code that read "Could not attach to pid" and "lost connection".
+- [ ] When opening the iPhone simulator to test the app, it would open and function but back on the main Xcode screen I would get an error code that read "Could not attach to pid" and "lost connection".
+- [ ] Missing some trailing and leading constraints in my attempt to make the view dynamic.
+Unclear how to add/remove constraints.

 ## License